-If a child has treatment with sedation, in order to make sure the child is comfortable, local anesthesia is used.
-This means that a child will be numbed inside of their mouth even if they are sedated.
+If a child has treatment with sedation, in order to make sure he or she is comfortable, local anesthesia is used.
+This means that the patient will be numbed inside of the mouth even if he or she is sedated.

-Please inform us of any change to your child's health and/or medical condition.
+Please inform us of any change to your youngster’s health and/or medical condition.

-Tell us about any respiratory condition that makes breathing through the nose difficult for your child—it may limit the effectiveness of the nitrous oxide/oxygen.
+Tell us about any respiratory condition that makes breathing through the nose difficult for your little one; it may limit the effectiveness of the nitrous oxide/oxygen.

 Let us know if your child is taking any medication on the day of the appointment.
-If your child uses an inhaler for asthma (either daily or as needed) please bring it to the dental appointment.
-Our office is equipped with an up-to-date emergency drug kit that has an inhaler but some children do better with one they are familiar with if it is needed.
+If he or she uses an inhaler for asthma (either daily or as needed) please bring it to the dental appointment.
+Our office is equipped with an up-to-date emergency drug kit that has an inhaler, but some children do better with one they are familiar with if it is needed.

-Please do not allow your child to eat or drink two hours prior to their appointment because the nitrous oxide/oxygen may upset their stomach and result in vomiting.
+Please do not allow your youngster to eat or drink two hours prior to the appointment, because the nitrous oxide/oxygen may upset his or her stomach and result in vomiting.

 It is important for your child’s safety that you follow these instructions carefully.
 Failure to follow these instructions could result in serious injury.